-This program provides eligible buyers and borrowers with loans that require no down payment and offers favorable interest rates.
-But do you know if you qualify?
+This program provides eligible buyers and borrowers with loans that require no down payment.
+They offer favorable interest rates.
+But how do you know if you qualify?

 What Is The USDA Property Eligibility Map?

 The USDA eligibility map is the tool used by the USDA to determine which areas of the country are eligible for their loan programs.
-The map helps potential buyers identify those areas where they may qualify for a loan and also shows which areas are not eligible.
+The map helps potential buyers identify those areas where they may qualify for a loan.
+It also shows which areas are not eligible.

 However, the map is updated every year based on population changes and other factors, so it’s important to check it regularly to ensure you are still eligible.

 Who Qualifies For A USDA Loan?

 In order to qualify for a USDA loan, there are certain criteria that must be met.
 The property eligibility factors begin with income limits.